UWPCE-PythonCert/PythonCertDevel/_sources/modules/ObjectOrientationOverview.rst.txt

   When subclassing, the subclass inherits the methods of its parent class.
 But it can replace them as well, which is called overriding a method.

 Operator Overloading
-  Python (and most languages) have operators, like `+`, `-`. `*`, etc. Overloading an operator is a way to define what that operator means to a new class not originally in the language.
+  Python (and most languages) have operators, like `+`, `-`. `*`, etc. Overloading an operator is a way to define what that operator means to a new class that is not originally part of the language.

 Polymorphism
   Allowing instances of multiple classes to be used in the same way.
+Literally means "having many forms".
 This simply happens with Python's "Duck Typing" -- An object with a given method can have that method called on it.
 But is statically typed languages, this is a big deal.

 Python and OO
 -------------